bioinformaticsdotca/BiCG_2019/Review/R_and_unix_review.md

 ```
 rm test3.fasta
 ```
-Note: Removing files with `rm` permanently deletes them!
+Note: Removing files with `rm` **permanently deletes** them, so be careful!
 You can using `rm -i` to avoid accidentally deleting a wanted file.
 This forces you to confirm by typing `y`.

 * grep: search for a matching pattern in a file:
 ```